Podcast: you can listen to my flat Top 10 list on The Spoiler Warning.

 The Safdies know a thing or two about destructive personalities; from Daddy Longlegs on, it’s arguably been their raison d’être.
 But none of the guerilla duo’s antiheroes have been quite like Sandler’s Howard Ratner, and nothing before Uncut Gems has made imploding this mesmeric.
 Jeweler by day and gambler by night, Ratner’s life is like a Greatest Hits collection of ill-advised decisions—when he finds himself dug in a hole, he triples, quadruples down.
 With its pitch-perfect tone and meticulous attention to detail, though, the film never lets me hate Howard even as the rational part of me begs for it.
 Instead, it gives me permission to inhabit him.
 To feel the anguish of his losses, the thrill of the chase, and an unceasing anxiety that blots out the sun.

 The only film this year that might have been more anxiety-inducing was Her Smell.
 Like Sandler, Elisabeth Moss imbues her calamitous protagonist with a magnetic ferocity.
 In fact, her punk icon Becky Something shares a number of Howard’s traits.
-Undeniably charismatic and infuriatingly unpredictable, she’s an addict willing to sacrifice ever thing and one for the barest hint of a fix.
+Undeniably charismatic and infuriatingly unpredictable, she’s an addict willing to sacrifice anything (and anyone) for the barest hint of a fix.
 In a brief window that gave us no shortage of destructive musician stories (Vox Lux, Teen Spirit, Wild Rose, Rocketman), Alex Ross Perry’s vision stands absolutely peerless.
 No one else brings us remotely as low, and no one else strikes such an earned catharsis.

 As The Souvenir shows us, though, addiction is not always about highs and lows.
 Eventually it becomes a matter of stasis.
 Inspired by writer/director Joanna Hogg’s own experiences in film school, it tells the story of a young aspiring filmmaker, Julie, who falls for an enigmatic older man, Anthony.
 While addiction takes many forms in this film, perhaps the most striking is the relationship itself: it’s toxic and unsettling, and Julie can’t seem to quit it.
 Even as Anthony grows increasingly cruel.
 He mocks her intelligence, berates her ideas, leaves her alone for days only to return in silence.
 His is a chilly sort of gaslighting I’d never seen put to screen, and the film carries a similarly chilly aesthetic.
 Yet, through Julie/Joanna’s eyes, we understand on some level why she returns to that well.
 And it renders her eventual liberation all the more cathartic.